At a glance

 Areas for improvement according to the KHDA are Islamic and Arabic education (repeated in all reports over the last four years).
 It is unusual to not find this as a recommendation in a KHDA report, and to its credit the school has made "significant headway in these areas.
 The KHDA also notes the need to better use international benchmarks to more accurately assess student progress.

-Facilities at JPS are very impressive, including a library and discovery centre, a multi-purpose sports hall, a large, temperature controlled Gymnasium, a partly shaded 25-metre swimming pool and infant learning pool, an all weather synthetic turf pitch, a computer room with 12 laptops, a garden and a mosque.
-We love the very balanced extra curricular activities on offer that includes: French club, Helping Hands, Jewellery Making, French Boules, Mindfulness & Yoga, Fun Fitness, Recorder, Drama & Debate, Swim Squad, Athletics, Soft tipped Darts, Table Tennis, Embroidery, Sketching, Rugby, Basketball, Archery, Irish Dance, Choir, Ukulele, Netball, Football, Cricket, Creative Craft, Philosophy, Fashion Design, Chess and Game Design.
+Facilities at JPS are very impressive, including a well-stocked library, a prayer room, a multi-purpose Main Hall, a large, temperature-controlled Sports Hall, a fully shaded 25-metre swimming pool and infant learning pool, an all-weather synthetic turf pitch, a Mac Suite, a science lab, two gardens and four age-appropriate playgrounds.
+We love the extensive and varied extra-curricular activities on offer, such as French club, Volunteering in the Community, Jewellery Making, French Boules, Mindfulness & Yoga, Fun Fitness, Recorder, Drama & Debate, Swim Squad, Athletics, Soft-tipped Darts, Table Tennis, Embroidery, Sketching, Rugby, Basketball, Archery, Irish Dance, Choir, Ukulele, Netball, Football, Cricket, Creative Craft, Philosophy, Fashion Design, Chess and Game Design.

 Fees for the school are mid-range for a premium, high achieving school, starting at 38,202 plus AED per annum for Foundation Stage 1, rising quickly to 48,155 AED from FS2 through to Grade 6.
 While no one likes fees, it is rare to find a parent that does not feel JPS does not offer a quality service in return.
 Parents in general rate highly the education the school offers their child, although satisfaction with academic attainment is slightly lower than average.
 It is a school an overwhelming majority of parents would recommended to others in the WSA School Survey.